 So, make sure your child wears his or her helmet on every bike ride.
 Work on making it a habit, and consider keeping your child’s helmet on his or her handlebars so it’s there ready to go.
 Letting your child pick out his or her own helmet can be helpful as well—just make sure you provide good quality options to choose from.

-Proper bike fit is important for both comfort and safety.
+Proper bike fit is important for both comfort and bike safety.
 As your child grows, even an inch or two can make a big difference for how they fit on their bike.
 If a child’s seat is too high, they won’t be able to comfortably reach the ground.
 If a child’s seat is too low, this can make it more difficult to maintain balance and ride in a straight line.

 A good rule of thumb for kids is to make sure they can put both feet flat on the ground when sitting on their bike.
 This means that their seat height should be about equal to their inseam.